Refined multiplicative tensor product of matrix factorizations: A refined algorithm for matrix factorization of polynomials on the class of summand-reducible polynomials

+We can now state and prove the following theorem: \begin{theorem} Let $f=t_{1}+\cdots + t_{s}+ g_{11}\cdots g_{1m_{1}} + \cdots + g_{l1}\cdots g_{lm_{l}}$ be a summand-reducible polynomial.
+Let $p_{ji}$ be the number of monomials in $g_{ji}$.
+Then there is an improved version of the standard method for factoring $f$ which produces factorizations of size times smaller than the size one would normally obtain with the standard method. \end{theorem}

 \begin{proof} First, we construct the algorithm, then we prove that the resulting matrix factorizations (for summand-reducible polynomials) are times smaller in size than what one would obtain with the standard method.\\ We inductively construct the matrix factorizations of summand-reduced polynomials using the tensor products $\widehat{\otimes}$ and $\overline{\otimes}$ that were not existing in the 1980s when the standard method was developed.
-It is worth noting that in all the procedure we are about to present, the Yoshino tensor product of matrix factorization can be replaced by any of its variants (cf. subsection \ref{subsec: Yoshino tens prod and variant}).\\ The algorithm we propose here is an improvement of the one given in \cite{fomatati2022tensor} for summand-reducible polynomials (cf. proof of theorem 4.2 of \cite{fomatati2022tensor}).
+The algorithm we propose here is a refinement of the one given in \cite{fomatati2022tensor} for summand-reducible polynomials (cf. proof of theorem 4.2 of \cite{fomatati2022tensor}).